Why get Botulinum Toxin Treatment?

 Muscles contract when motor nerves release the neurotransmitter acetylcholine.
 The nerve releases this neurotransmitter at the interface of the nerve and the muscle fiber.
 The acetylcholine attaches to the muscle cells’ receptors, causing the muscle cells to contract.

 Botulinum toxin injected into specific muscles, prevents the release of the chemical messenger acetylcholine from the motor nerve.
-These muscles then cannot contract.
+These muscles then can’t contract.

 Who should avoid Botulinum toxin injections?

-Women who are pregnant or breastfeeding should not receive botulinum toxin injections.
+Women who are pregnant or breastfeeding should not get botulinum toxin injections.
 Individuals who have a neurological disease should also avoid using botulinum toxin.
-People who are allergic to botulinum toxin or its components should not receive this injection.
+People who are allergic to botulinum toxin or its components should not get this injection.

 Consultation for Botulinum Toxin

-During the initial consultation, Dr. Thomassen will discuss all medications you take as well as prior experience with botulinum toxin injections .
+During the first consultation, Dr. Thomassen will discuss all medications you take as well as prior experience with botulinum toxin injections .

-Patients need to discontinue taking anti-inflammatory medications and aspirin no less than 1 weeks prior to their treatment date.
-Aspirin and anti-inflammatory medications thin the blood, which could lead to excessive bruising.
-Blood thinners should also be avoided for a few days prior.
+Patients need to stop taking anti-inflammatory medications and aspirin no less than 1 weeks before their treatment date.
+Aspirin and anti-inflammatory medications thin the blood, which leads to excessive bruising.
+Blood thinners are avoided for a few days prior to the treatment.

 Procedure